keniasousa/AccelerometersPrediction/README.md

 4. The data containing training data set and testing data set: pml-training.csv and pml-testing.csv.

+5. Figure folder containing the figures.

+6. Folder containing style files separately so the html is not self contained and it has a smaller size.

-In order to run the script in the R markdown file AccelerometersPrediction.Rmd,  save the files listed above in your working directory.
-The file of the data set is available in the links listed as follows:
+In order to run the script in the R markdown file AccelerometersPrediction.Rmd, clone (download) this repository from GitHub in your working directory to be able to view the compiled html file of the analysis.

+Here is the direct link to the repository: https://github.com/keniasousa/AccelerometersPrediction.git

+The file of the data set is also available in the links listed as follows:

 The training data:
 https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv